 What is life like for children of toxic or abusive parents?
 It’s certainly never fun, relaxing, loving, or supportive in a positive way of any sort.
 Whether they are adult children of narcissists, alcoholics, or some other more distressing form (like drug addictions, career criminals, or a more socially destructive form of Cluster B, all grow up with the same feeling.
 Namely, a pervasive sense of hopelessness and poignant anxiety you will hear many echo in the words and phrases, “Why me?
 What’s wrong with me?
 I must have done something terribly wrong in my past life to deserve being born into such a __________ family (messed up, toxic, or dysfunctional)?”

 Narcissists are so fundamentally egocentric they have no problem with completely destroying other people’s lives socially and emotionally for fun and sport.
 This desire to dominate extends to the unfortunate circumstance when and if a child is born to a Cluster B parent.
 Imagine being a newborn, born into a family where one or both of their bio parents shows signs of having a personality disorder.
 Abusive families, if nothing else, are the gift that keeps on dishing.

 It’s a sad fate indeed for a child, knowing that little to no empathy will be shown to the infant.
 What’s more disturbing, however, is that narcissistic parents who pervasively treat a child badly, are more likely to punish a child for being sensitive or emotional in the face of trauma.
-It truly is between birth though the age of four that a child’s personality fully forms — a time when they spend time with those who are able to imprint on their subconscious mind every toxic trait of primary caregivers (if the child is destined to become a conformer.)
+It truly is from birth through the age of four that a child’s personality fully forms — a time when they spend time with those who are able to imprint on their subconscious mind every toxic trait of primary caregivers (if the child is destined to become a conformer.)